LEL-A/doc/README.md

 3. Find a way to get the necessary computation power and storage.
 4. Start, monitor and maintain the training.
 5. Evaluate the results on reference tasks.
-6. Publish the final results and the model.
+6. Publish the final model and results.

 ## Relevant Links
 - LLaMA